ruggeri/tech-notes/randos/transmission.md

 ## Synchronous transmission

-Luckily, since at least the 70s they've adopted a new system: the non-synchronous gearbox.
+Luckily, since at least the 70s they've adopted a new system: the synchronous gearbox.
 This is so-called because all gears on the input shaft are always engaged with all gears on the layshaft.

 How does this work?
 The gears are at different ratios, so they surely can't all be engaged?
 Answer: they aren't.
 When you select a gear, _dog